Lawlzee/UnityMapGenerator/README.md

 - **Diverse Terrain Types**: Explore islands, open caves, twisted canyons, basalt isle, tunnel caves, lunar fields, temple and block maze, each dynamically generated for a fresh adventure.
 - **Dynamic Map Themes**: Experience different visual themes with every stage, including Plains, Desert, Snow, Void, Mushroom, and the old "random" theme.
+- **Custom Themes for Vanilla Stages**: Enhance your favorite vanilla stages with unique custom themes.
 - **Balanced Gameplay**: Despite the procedural generation, the stages are balanced to feel like vanilla stages.
-- **Multiplayer Support:** Enjoy the procedural adventure with friends.
+- **Multiplayer Support**: Enjoy the procedural adventure with friends.
-- **Integration with Simulacrum:** Seamlessly compatible with Simulacrum.
+- **Integration with Simulacrum**: Seamlessly compatible with Simulacrum.
-- **Adaptive Map Size:** The map dynamically adjusts in size based on the stage number.
+- **Adaptive Map Size**: The map dynamically adjusts in size based on the stage number.
-- **Dynamic Map Themes:** Experience different visual themes with every stage.
+- **Dynamic Map Themes**: Experience different visual themes with every stage.
-- **Stage-Specific Interactables:** Encounter stage-specific elements such as pressure plates, timed security chests, legendary chests, and the stage 4 alloy vulture nests.
+- **Stage-Specific Interactables**: Encounter stage-specific elements such as pressure plates, timed security chests, legendary chests, and the stage 4 alloy vulture nests.
-- **Random Decoration Placement:** Discover unique environments with randomly placed decorations.
+- **Random Decoration Placement**: Discover unique environments with randomly placed decorations.
-- **Randomized Enemy Pool:** Experience a dynamically curated assortment of enemies.
+- **Randomized Enemy Pool**: Experience a dynamically curated assortment of enemies.
-- **Varied Music Selection:** Immerse yourself in randomly selected music tracks.
+- **Varied Music Selection**: Immerse yourself in randomly selected music tracks.
 - **Teleport To Playable Area button**: Added a "Teleport To Playable Area" button in the pause menu.
 This button allows players to escape from being stuck in inaccessible areas, such as holes or glitches, by instantly teleporting them back to a playable area.
-- **Support for 'Judgement' Mod:** Compatible with the `Judgement` mod.
+- **Support for 'Judgement' Mod**: Compatible with the `Judgement` mod.

-## Stages
+## Procedural Stages

 Each stage is randomly generated, featuring unique terrain types and themes:

-- **Terrain Types:** Encounter islands, open caves, twisted canyons, basalt isle, tunnel caves, lunar fields, temple and block maze.
+- **Terrain Types**: Encounter islands, open caves, twisted canyons, basalt isle, tunnel caves, lunar fields, temple and block maze.
-- **Themes:** Experience various visual themes including Plains, Desert, Snow, Void, Mushroom, and the legacy "Random" theme.
+- **Themes**: Experience various visual themes including Plains, Desert, Snow, Void, Mushroom, and the legacy "Random" theme.

 ### Screenshots

 ![screenshot](https://raw.githubusercontent.com/Lawlzee/UnityMapGenerator/master/Mod/Images/1.15/Image20.png)
 *Temple map with the plains theme*